- Explores and develops market-based solutions.

 Since the last progress report, we have now completed most of the preliminary maps.
 These include eight distinct maps: basic study area, protected areas, biological corridors, political boundaries of study area, elevation, slope angle, watersheds, land-use, and Holdridge life zones (see figs at end of this document).
 With the exception of the watershed figure, the data are complete.
 We are still working on calculating watershed ecosystem services because data on hydroelectric generation has been difficult to obtain.
 No public database exists for electricity production in Costa Rica, so we are in the process of contacting individual companies and it does appear that we will be able to gather the needed information.
 With the completion of this final map, we will then be able to calculate our priority land protection locations for the future.

 Now that we have (nearly) all of our maps completed, we have developed an algorithm to calculate our priority lands.
-This calculation assigns values to each location within our study area to create a ranking (0-14) of land for conservation.
+This calculation assigns values to each location within our study area to create a ranking (0-12) of land for conservation.
 Variables extracted from our maps for each location (6 total) are land-use, slope angle, proportion of life zone protected, biodiversity of life zone, presence of priority corridor, and hydroelectric power generation.
 Our current model has each variable weighted equally, although we will create additional models that more heavily weight our most important conservation variables (biodiversity, connectivity, and natural forest cover).
 From these models we will then create our final map(s) that show where we should focus conservation efforts in the medium-long term.
-We also plan to organize a meeting with other conservation partners, including SINAC, regional private conservation organizations, ecotourism operators, and national and international conservation NGOs, with the long-term goal of making the conservation of the Tilarán Mountains eternal.

 B. Camera trap research.
 With funds provided by the grant and in consultation with the Alex C. Walker Foundation, the Monteverde Conservation League purchased 18 new wildlife cameras to help in the continued work to monitor mammals within the Children’s Eternal Rainforest.
 With the new cameras, we have been able to augment current camera placement at existing locations, and add two additional locations near the recently purchased Máximo Ramírez property.
 The cameras are now fully installed at our long-term monitoring sites and are collecting data daily.
 We recently had an intern who curated all the photos from 2021-22, so we now have baseline values for mammal and ground bird diversity that we will use for our long-term trend line analysis in subsequent years.
-We are also developing a camera trap program to survey more remote areas of the BEN so that we can determine the land-use patterns of some of the rare mammals in the reserve.
+The next step in this monitoring program is to deploy cameras to remote (internal) areas of the BEN, starting in February 2024, in order to gather data from this vast and largely undocumented area.

 Jaguar, a keystone species, photographed by camera trap Children's Eternal Rainforest.